Nu-SCPTheme/scipnet/src/deeds/README.md

 }
 ```

-`errType` will only have an impact on the error relayed to the user if it is one of the following:
+`err-type` MAY only have an impact on the error relayed to the user if it is one of the following:

 * `"not-logged-in"`
 * `"internal-error"`
-* TODO: add more here if necessary
+* One of the errors specified below.

 ## If the operation was sucessful: